Homemade Detoxifying Bath Salts to Remove Toxins

 Detoxifying Bath Salts

-It’s recommended that you soak in the bath for around 40 minutes-1 hour for best results.
-During the first 20 minutes; the body goes around removing toxins from your system.
-The next 20-40 minutes; the body goes around absorbing the minerals in the water.
+It’s recommended that you soak in the bath for around 40 minutes to one hour for the best results.
+During the first 20 minutes, the body goes around removing toxins from your system.
+The next 20 to 40 minutes is spent by absorbing the minerals in the water.

-Note: Use hot water (not too hot) as it will help you to sweat out the toxins.
+It’s important to note that hot water (not too hot, though) should be used in these baths as it will help you to sweat out the toxins.

 These detox bath recipes are quite strong, and you may feel light-headed or tired when you get out.
-Becuase of this, it’s not recommended that you do a detox bath when you’re home alone or about to go out somewhere in case you need help.
+Because of this, it is not recommended that you do a detox bath when you’re at home alone or about to go out somewhere in case you need help.
 It can help to take a few deep breaths to allow oxygen back to the brain before getting up (emerging slowly from the water to prevent dizziness).

 To make: